-Officials have blamed U.S. sanctions for hampering efforts to buy foreign vaccines and for delays in deliveries.
+Iranian authorities have blamed U.S. sanctions for problems in procuring foreign vaccines and delays in deliveries.